Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 	in this part of the house and did not even know of the existence of
 	$

 Okay, okay.
 That's enough of that.
-There's one last trick I'd like to share before we move on, however: colour highlighting in the terminal.
+There's one last trick I'd like to share before we finish, however: colour highlighting in the terminal.
 If we want to highlight the matching part of a line, then we can use escape codes to modify font colour in the terminal.
 First we store the `Match` object returned by `regex.search(...)` in its own variable, since we'll need it later to isolate the part of the line that matches the pattern.
-We call a new function, `highlight()`, to format the output.
+And we call a new function, `highlight()`, to format the output.

 	:::python hl_lines="4 5 7"
 	def main():